josmar-crwdstffng/angular/aio/content/guide/glossary.md

 A function that defines how to obtain or generate values or messages to be published.
 This function is executed when a consumer runs the `subscribe()` method of an [observable][AioGuideGlossaryObservable].

-The act of subscribing to an observable triggers its execution, associates callbacks with it, and creates a `Subscription` object that lets you unsubscribe.
+The act of subscribing to an observable triggers the associated runtime, associates callbacks with it, and creates a `Subscription` object that lets you unsubscribe.

 The `subscribe()` method takes an [observer][AioGuideGlossaryObserver] JavaScript object with up to three callbacks, one for each type of notification that an observable can deliver.